Djokovic chases calendar-year Grand Slam at US Open - RFI

 Tsitsipas is proud of his ranking and his Roland Garros finals run.

-Zverev, last year's US Open runner-up, won the last major tuneup title at Cincinnati and a gold medal, giving him a 12-match win streak heading into the Flushing Meadows fortnight.
+Zverev, last year's US Open runner-up, won the Cincinnati title and beat Djokovic in the Olympic semi-finals.
+He's on a 12-match win streak.

 "I'm extremely hungry.
 I'm not satisfied yet," Zverev said.
 "I'm looking forward to ... proving I'm still one of the best players."